 Frequently Asked Questions (FAQs) About Hiring a Virtual Assistant

 Those who haven’t yet hired a virtual assistant may have even more questions about how it works.
 We’ve provided answers to the most common questions below.
-If you need an answer to another question, please post it on our forum.
-Our experts typically reply within two business days, and other business readers may benefit from your question.

 What are the risks of hiring a virtual assistant?